 Why Cyber Risk is a Big Threat to Divestment

 Cyber risks affect both the divesting organization and the entity being sold or spun off and are present in all phases of the deal cycle.
-Ignoring cybersecurity risks in an M&A can expose the buyer to various risks.
+Ignoring cybersecurity in an M&A can expose the buyer to various risks.
 This includes diminished profits, revenue, market value, and brand reputation.
-Similarly, ignoring cybersecurity risks can erode the value of a divestment, resulting in a seller’s profits diminishing.
+Similarly, it can erode the value of a divestment, resulting in a seller’s profits diminishing.

 During divestment, threat actors can make the most of the situation to gain access to sensitive data, trade secrets, and more.
 Divestitures increase the number of people, systems, and assets involved.
 Thus, consequently increasing the probability of human error and negligence toward critical oversight.
 This is why a weak cybersecurity posture can devalue the deal for the unit your organization is divesting.